ethereum/EIPs/EIPS/eip-1.md

 ### IETF RFCs

 When referring to an IETF RFC by number, it must be written in the non-hyphenated form `RFC X`, where `X` is the RFC's assigned number.
 Each RFC that is referenced in an EIP **MUST** be accompanied by a relative markdown link to the RFC (in the `assets/RFCs` directory) the first time it is referenced, and **MAY** be accompanied by a link on subsequent references.
-If the RFC is not currently in that directory, a separate pull request must be submitted which only includes the RFC in that directory.
+If the RFC is not currently in that directory, a separate pull request must be submitted which ONLY includes the HTML rendering of that RFC, with all anchors replaced with internal anchors, in that directory.

 ### RFC 2119

-EIPs are encouraged to follow [RFC 2119](../assets/RFCs/rfc2119.txt) for terminology and to insert the following at the beginning of the Specification section:
+EIPs are encouraged to follow [RFC 2119](../assets/RFCs/rfc2119.html) for terminology and to insert the following at the beginning of the Specification section:

-> The key words “MUST”, “MUST NOT”, “REQUIRED”, “SHALL”, “SHALL NOT”, “SHOULD”, “SHOULD NOT”, “RECOMMENDED”, “MAY”, and “OPTIONAL” in this document are to be interpreted as described in [RFC 2119](../assets/RFCs/rfc2119.txt).
+> The key words “MUST”, “MUST NOT”, “REQUIRED”, “SHALL”, “SHALL NOT”, “SHOULD”, “SHOULD NOT”, “RECOMMENDED”, “MAY”, and “OPTIONAL” in this document are to be interpreted as described in [RFC 2119](../assets/RFCs/rfc2119.html).

 ## History